 Do Bengal cats have more litter box issues than any other cat?
 No one really knows.
-People tend to talk about the cats that have litter box issues, not the ones that have perfect litter box habits.
-If you spend any time in a Bengal discussion group, you've probably decided they must be the worst offenders.
+People tend to talk about cats with litter box issues, not those with perfect litter box habits.
+If you spend time in a Bengal discussion group, you've probably decided they must be the worst offenders.
 Watching Jackson Galaxy's "My Cat From Hell" and seeing all the offenders who are not Bengals quickly brings the picture into focus.
-Litter box problems are not a Bengal-specific problem.
+Litter box problems are not Bengal-specific problems.
 It can be a problem with any cat trying to communicate that something is not meeting its needs.
 We know for a fact Bengal cats are intelligent, which increases their awareness and sensitivity.
-Bengal cats are high energy; they must have those energy needs met.
+Bengal cats are high-energy; they must have those energy needs met.

 No written article can magically fix all litter box problems.
 To resolve a litter box problem, one must first identify the cause.
 If you cannot determine why your cat is not using the litter box, then a cat behaviorist should be hired to identify the reason for you.
 This article will not resolve the problem if a health issue causes the problem.
 Often when a cat is pottying near the box but not in it, that is a big red flag that the problem is likely to be health-related.
 But, like with all litter box issues, that is a generalization, not a rule.
-This article will not solve your problem if the litter box issues are caused by an unhealthy relationship with another animal in the house.
+This article will not solve your problem if an unhealthy relationship with another animal in the house causes litter box issues.
 This article will address four steps you can take to resolve all problems caused by a Bengal's heightened sensitivity and heightened energy needs.
-Keep in mind that if you are struggling with an issue, you must follow the suggestions exactly.
+Remember to follow the suggestions if you are struggling with an issue.
 If your cat does not have a problem, but you want to avoid one, there is more flexibility in following the recommendations.

-Step number one is the litter box set up.
+Step number one is the litter box setup.
 You need to set up multiple oversized boxes with unscented litter that has a texture like sand.
 The general rule is one more litter box than the number of cats, but that rule needs to be flexible.
-Perhaps one of your boxes is a small, covered box discretely tucked inside of a cabinet.
+Perhaps one of your boxes is a small, covered box discretely tucked inside a cabinet.
 Don't count that as one box - count it as half a box.
-Yes, you need boxes in some of the rooms that we do not want boxes and hiding them in furniture is a wonderful compromise, but you may need another box nearby.
+Yes, it would be best if you had boxes in some of the rooms that we do not want boxes, and hiding them in furniture is a good compromise, but you may need another box nearby.
 If you have multiple levels in your house, you may need more boxes than the standard rule of one more box than the number of cats.

-Once you have large, uncovered litter boxes in place, you need to fill them with Cat Attract litter.
+Once you have large, uncovered litter boxes, you must fill them with Cat Attract litter.
 During a time of struggle, Cat Attract is essential - it meets the criteria the cat likes: it does not have any perfumes added, it feels like sand, and it has herbs that attract the cat to it, which we humans do not smell.
 Once you use Cat Attract for a while, you will love it too.
 The main ingredient is Fuller's Earth, which encapsulates the waste and prevents the odor from lingering.
-Once you have your litter box issue resolved, then you can switch to Dr. Elsey's Unscented Litter, which is the same litter without the cat attracting herbs.
-The Unscented Litter is less expensive but just as effective at controlling odor as the Cat Attract variety.
-For a more detailed explanation of litter box set up and litter, please read "Setting Up Litter boxes Your Bengal will Love."
+Once your litter box issue is resolved, you can switch to Dr. Elsey's Unscented Litter, which is the same litter without the cat-attracting herbs.
+The Unscented Litter is less expensive but more effective at controlling odor than the Cat Attract variety.
+For a more detailed explanation of litter box setup and litter, please read "Setting Up Litter boxes Your Bengal will Love."

-Once you have the litter boxes set up the way your cat wants them, the second step in eliminating litter box issues is creating an environment stimulating to your cat and playing with her regularly.
+Once you have the litter boxes set up the way your cat wants them, the second step in eliminating litter box issues is creating a stimulating environment and playing with her regularly.
 I know what you're thinking - how do the environment, playtime, and litter box issues have any connection?
 They do.
-Cats who are insecure in their territory can over mark their territory with urine; Bengals who are bored can over mark their territory.
+Cats who are insecure in their territory can overmark their territory with urine; Bengals who are bored can overmark their territory.
 Going to the bathroom is a sign of inappropriately marking a territory.
-You need to give your cat lots of places to mark appropriately - using its claws and cheeks.
-Cats have scent glands in the feet and on their cheeks.
+It would be best to give your cat multiple places to mark appropriately - using its claws and cheeks.
+Cats have scent glands on their feet and their cheeks.
 When they scratch areas with their claws or rub on stuff with their cheeks, they leave their scent in that location.
-You may need to add scratching poles, cat condos, or simple cardboard scent soakers around your house - especially in the locations where your cat has pottied outside of the box.
-For further reading on how to create the right environment in your home for a Bengal cat, please read, "Do I have enough space for a Bengal cat?"
+You may need to add scratching poles, cat condos, or simple cardboard scent soakers around your house - especially in the locations where your cat has pottied outside the box.
+For further reading on creating the right environment in your home for a Bengal cat, please read, "Do I have enough space for a Bengal cat?"

 The environment itself, however, is not enough.
 If your cat is not using its box, it is possibly insecure about something.
-The best way to help ease an insecure or anxious cat is to establish a routine.
+Establishing a routine is the best way to help ease an insecure or anxious cat.
 Of all the recommendations we will offer, this one is the most important, and this one takes the most significant time commitment from you.
-If no clues point to a different cause of your cat's litter box issues, then - for a Bengal - the most likely reason is not enough mental and physical stimulation.
-Putting your cat on a playing and feeding routine will control the energy spikes and give your cat peace of mind that physical play will happen every day.
-You need to take your cat on a "hunt" by playing with an interactive toy and allowing her to catch that toy after working her to the point of panting; then, you feed your cat.
-Doing this at approximately the same time of day 2-5 times a day will establish a natural body rhythm for your cat and give it the security it needs to stop urinating in your home.
+If no clues point to a different cause of your cat's litter box issues, then - for a Bengal - the most likely reason is insufficient mental and physical stimulation.
+Putting your cat on a playing and feeding routine will control the energy spikes and give your cat peace of mind that physical play will happen daily.
+It would be best if you took your cat on a "hunt" by playing with an interactive toy and allowing her to catch that toy after working her to the point of panting; then, you feed your cat.
+Doing this at approximately the same time of day, 2-5 times a day, will establish a natural body rhythm for your cat and give it the security it needs to stop urinating in your home.
 For a detailed explanation of how to create a routine and why it is essential, please read "How to Establish a Healthy Bengal Cat Play Routine."

-To review, if you are experiencing potty troubles with a Bengal, first, you make sure you have large, 20 gallons or more, open-topped litter boxes with Cat Attract litter in them.
-Next, make sure your home is filled with appropriate places for your cats to scratch and rub their scent in acceptable ways.
-Third, establish a play-then-feed routine that you consistently engage in with your cat at least twice a day.
+To review, if you are experiencing potty troubles with a Bengal, first, ensure you have large, 20 gallons or more open-topped litter boxes with Cat Attract litter in them.
+Next, ensure your home is filled with appropriate places for your cats to scratch and rub their scent in acceptable ways.
+Third, establish a play-then-feed routine that you consistently engage in with your cat at least twice daily.
 There is one final measure you can take to solve your problem, but this one is specifically targeted toward cats who will urinate near doors, windows, or air vents.

 Cats urinating near windows, doors, or air vents are trying to protect their home from an outside intruder.
-Some animal - most likely a neighborhood cat - is visiting at night, and this is making your cat feel insecure in her home.
-You need to deter the visitor from coming to your home.
+Some animal - most likely a neighborhood cat - is visiting at night, making your cat feel insecure in her home.
+It would be best to deter the visitor from coming to your home.
 The best method is to use motion-activated sprinklers, which will trigger when the animal trips the sensor.
-Place the sprinkler outside of the door or window where the accidents are taking place.
-If you are having accidents in your air vents, then the animal is likely urinating on your HVAC unit, and that odor is coming in through the vents, causing your cat great distress.
+Place the sprinkler outside the door or window where the accidents occur.
+If you are having accidents in your air vents, the animal is likely urinating on your HVAC unit, and that odor is coming in through the vents, causing your cat great distress.
 In this case, place the motion activate sprinkler in front of the HVAC unit.
-If you want to be confident that this is the cause of the problem, you can set up a portable trail camera as well, so you can get the intruder on video.
-If you have a place that needs protection, but you do not want to use sprinklers, you may also use a motion-activated air canister.
+If you want to be confident that this is the cause of the problem, you can also set up a portable trail camera to get the intruder on video.
+If you have a place that needs protection but does not want to use sprinklers, you may also use a motion-activated air canister.
 The movement will trigger a blast of air and hissing sounds that will deter the cat or wild animal from hanging around.
-Two weeks of blasts of water or air should be long enough for the nuisance animal to form a different habit and stop coming by your home to leave its scent.
+Two weeks of water or air blasts should be long enough for the nuisance animal to form a different habit and stop coming by your home to leave its scent.

-All of these steps must be accompanied by thorough cleaning of any spots where there is urine.
+All these steps must be accompanied by thoroughly cleaning any spots where there is urine.
 Any washable items should be washed using a product designed to remove organic odors.
 Dead Down Wind Laundry Detergent is an odor-free laundry detergent that will remove all urine odors from fabric.
-For floors or items that cannot be machine washed, you must use an enzyme cleaner to thoroughly remove any urine scent.
-Normal household cleaning products will not remove urine effectively.
-Our favorite enzyme cleaner is Rocco and Roxie.
+You must use an enzyme cleaner to remove any urine scent from floors or items that cannot be machine-washed.
+Regular household cleaning products will not remove urine effectively.
+Two of our favorite enzyme cleaners are My Pet Peed and Rocco and Roxie.
 Thoroughly clean any area where there have been accidents.
-Cats are so much more sensitive to smells than we are; one last protective measure would be to have a Feliway diffuser in your home as you are working things back to normal.
+Cats are much more sensitive to smells than we are; one last protective measure would be to have a Feliway diffuser in your home as you work things back to normal.
 Feliway contains a synthesized form of the pheromone that cats release from their cheek glands.
 The diffuser distributes this comforting pheromone into the air, which can bring down your cat's anxiety level.